 Cranberry Pecan Cake (Christmas Breakfast Recipe)

 This cranberry pecan cake is tender and buttery with brown sugar cinnamon pecan crumble blanketing each bite.
 Cranberries and pecans are a wonderful pairing, especially during the holiday season.
-You’ll love them together in this crumb cake—a breakfast, brunch, snack, or dessert suited for any time of the day!
+You’ll love them together in this crumb cakeโ€”a breakfast, brunch, snack, or dessert suited for any time of the day!

-This breakfast cake, which is like a fancy holiday version of my classic coffee cake, is really an anytime cake. 🙂 During the holiday season where routines are amiss, schedules are packed, guests pop in, school is out, and your gift wrapping snack is a spoonful of cookie dough, it seems ANY TIME is the time for cake—not just Christmas cookies!
+This cake is essentially a festive, holiday-ready version of classic coffee cakeโ€”and it truly is an anytime cake.
+During the holiday season when routines are off, schedules are packed, guests pop in unexpectedly, school is out, and your gift-wrapping snacks somehow turn into spoonfuls of cookie doughโ€ฆ it feels like any time is the right time for cake, not just Christmas cookies.

-And no, you don’t have to save it for Christmas or celebrate Christmas to enjoy it!
+And no, you donโ€™t have to save this for Christmas.
+Or even celebrate Christmas to enjoy it!

-cranberry pecan crumb cake in red baking dish
+cranberry pecan crumb cake.

 Tell Me About This Cranberry Pecan Cake